Adri6336/GPT-Assistants-Interlink/README.md

 - **GAI-scientist/physicist**: Engages users with discussions or questions related to science and physics.

 - **GAI-life_coach/psychiatrist**: Aims to support mental health, personal growth, relationship advice, and navigating emotional challenges.
+Will ask questions to better help user with tailored counseling.

 Users may specify their preferred assistant manually if necessary.